Greek Feta Dip

 Step 6

 Serve.
-Serve Greek Feta Dip with some toasted bread, pita chips, or fresh vegetables (like grape tomatoes, carrot sticks, and red bell pepper), along with an extra pinch of salt.
+Serve Greek Feta Dip with some toasted bread, crackers, or fresh vegetables (like carrots and celery).
 Some warm pita bread or homemade naan bread would be great too!

 STORE leftovers in an airtight container in the refrigerator for up to three days.

-A bowl of the Greek feta dip with some piled on some toasty bread.
+A bowl of the Greek feta dip with veggies - plus a spoonful of dip resting on top.

 Recipe Tips:

-• I recommend using fresh garlic in this recipe, not the powdered version.
+• I recommend using fresh garlic in this recipe.

-• Pita chips and fresh veggies (like cucumber slices) are a great option to serve alongside this whipped feta dip.
+• Pita chips, pretzel crisps, and fresh veggies are a great option to serve alongside this whipped feta dip.

 Kitchen Tools Used: (affiliate links)